praekeltfoundation/mama-ng-deploy/README.md

 * We still need to figure out how to setup an example Grafana dashboard that a least shows that metrics are working.

+* Debugging FreeSwitch in Docker can be hard.
+See [FreeSwitch in Docker](freeswitch-docker-readme.md) for some tricks and advice.